Checklist of Key Documents for Selling Residential Property – ACT

 - Applies to Units / Body Corp Properties:

-- Who prepares it: Title Search A licensed solicitor or conveyancer acting for the seller.
+- Who prepares it: A licensed solicitor or conveyancer acting for the seller will retrieve it.

-- When it’s needed: Title Search It must be complete and available before the property is advertised.
+- When it’s needed: It must be included in the contract before advertising begins.

 - Link to Best Example: View Example